HoldenFolk/scanner-mobile-app/README.md

 ### MacOS:

-To easily install the correct cocoapods verion, install **bundler** and run:
+To easily install the correct cocoapods version, install **bundler** and run:

 ```bash
 bundle install